EyeSeeTea/cpr-capture-plugin/README.md

 ## Features

--   On a new enrollment for an End‑of‑Season or Season Plan, the plugin sets the season attribute to the value extracted from the CPR App URL (...?season=2025-2026&...)
+On a new enrollment for an End-of-Season or Season Plan:

+-   Set the season attribute to the value extracted from the CPR App URL.
+-   Check if an enrollment exists for the selected season, and show an error if that's the case.

 ## Prerequisites